 At every stage, always reiterate the value of working at the company, the benefits, the potential to grow and so on.
 Even if you aren’t completely sure that you want to hire them just yet, continue to close them throughout the process of hiring.
 When you do eventually present them with your offer, this puts you on top of their list of offers as they thoroughly understand the value and benefits that your company has to offer.

 Open and honest communication during every stage of the hiring process is another key to closing a candidate.
 This helps the candidate feel like they will be supported when they begin their role.
 Make sure you are always ready to answer questions every step of the way.
 Speedily answering questions allows the candidate to feel secure about any insecurities that they have about the job.

-A well developed Applicant Tracking System will allow you to easily stay in communication with with your candidate during the interviewing process.
-Many recruitment software platforms have the functionality of automated personalised email responses and easy interview set up so make sure you’re current ATS has this functionality too.
+A well developed Applicant Tracking System will allow you to easily stay in communication with your candidate during the interviewing process.
+Many recruitment software platforms have the functionality of automated personalized email responses and easy interview set up so make sure you’re current ATS has this functionality too.

 - The Candidate Experience

 A smooth and enjoyable candidate experience plays a crucial role in the candidate journey.
 Put yourself in the shoes of a candidate.
 Is their interviewing and onboarding experience smooth and easy?
 How easy is your application process across different devices e.g. mobile?
 Does it meet all their needs?
 Do you have a smooth interview and on-boarding process set up?
 Think about it – If a candidate got offered 2 similar roles; one with a smooth paperless onboarding process and another that requires them to print, scan and upload a bunch of paperwork…… Which option do you think they will choose?
 Learn more about the benefits of paperless on-boarding here.